 - a.
 When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object. - b.
 Understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted. - c.
-Understand that each successive number name refers to a quantity that is one larger.
+The number of objects is the same regardless of their arrangement or the order in which they were counted.

-Code Digital Student Experience Code Teacher Resources U10 Number Sense - "Counting Cattle" (1-20) U10 Number Sense - Choose the Correct Amount (1-20) U10 Number Sense - Remember the Counted Amount (1-20) U10 Number Sense - Counting an Array (1-20) U10 Number Sense - Counting a Scattered Static Group (1-20)
+Code Digital Student Experience Code Teacher Resources U10 Number Sense - Choose the Correct Amount (1-20) U10 Number Sense - Remember the Counted Amount (1-20) U10 Number Sense - Counting an Array (1-20) U10 Number Sense - Counting a Scattered Static Group (1-20)